JohnGrime/MolecularUtilities/Programs/README.md

 Running the program with no command line options reveals a brief user guide:

 	MolecularUtilities $ bin/Distances

 	Usage: bin/Distances input=name:filepath.pdb[:min_samples[:set_size]] input=name:filepath.pdb ... rcut=X [filters="filter_string;filter_string;..."] [same="name:resSeq,name:resSeq;name:resSeq,name:resSeq;..."] [histogram_prefix=X] [histogram_res=X]

 	Where:
-	  input : define an input PDB:
+	  - input : define an input PDB:
-	    -name : name for input set.
+	      - name : name for input set.
-	    -min_samples : OPTIONAL minimum number of samples required to print distances (default = 1).
+	      - min_samples : OPTIONAL minimum number of samples required to print distances (default = 1).
-	    -set_size : OPTIONAL only measure over consecutive 'set_size' mol groups (useful for structures superposed onto common reference frame, default = all in file). filters : PDB-style filtering.
+	      - set_size : OPTIONAL only measure over consecutive 'set_size' mol groups (useful for structures superposed onto common reference frame, default = all in file).
+	  - filters : PDB-style filtering.
-	  same : OPTIONAL definition of atoms to consider the same, to generate/prints additional distance info. histogram_prefix : OPTIONAL prefix for saved histograms of distances; if not specified, no histograms written. histogram_res : OPTIONAL resolution (bins per unit distance) for histograms (ignored if histogram_prefix not defined).
+	  - same : OPTIONAL definition of atoms to consider the same, to generate/prints additional distance info.
+	  - histogram_prefix : OPTIONAL prefix for saved histograms of distances; if not specified, no histograms written.
+	  - histogram_res : OPTIONAL resolution (bins per unit distance) for histograms (ignored if histogram_prefix not defined).

 	Examples:
 	  bin/Distances input=test:blah.pdb:4 rcut=10.0 filters="name:CA;resSeq:3,6,12-45,112-116" same="CA:18,GCA:18;CA:45,GCA:45"
 	  bin/Distances input=test1:blah1.pdb:4 input=test2:blah2.pdb:4:2 rcut=10.0 filters="name:CA;resSeq:3,6,12-45,112-116" same="CA:18,GCA:18;CA:45,GCA:45"

 	MolecularUtilities $

 **Example**: the [3P05](https://www.rcsb.org/structure/3P05) PDB file contains a ring of five proteins from the human immunodeficiency virus type 1 (HIV-1).
 The proteins in this ring are in principle identical, but the experimental structures for each protein are slightly different due to e.g. thermal fluctuations.
 This also means that the separations between pairs of particles in adjacent proteins "around" the ring will likewise differ slightly.
 Let's take a look at the carbon alpha atoms of the first 20 residues of each protein, ignoring any pairs further apart than 10 Angstrom (1 nanometer):